The Quillen model category of topological spaces: Definitions and the main theorem

 \section{Definitions and the main theorem}

-This note can be read as applying to any of the standard complete and cocomplete categories of topological spaces, e.g., \begin{itemize} \item the category of all topological spaces, \item the category of compactly generated spaces (see, e.g., \cite{Boardman-Vogt}*{Appendix}), \item the category of compactly generated weak Hausdorff spaces (see, e.g., \cite{Strickland}, or \cite{Fritsch-Piccinini}*{Appendix}), or \item the category of compactly generated Hausdorff spaces (see, e.g., \cite{Steenrod}). \end{itemize} It also applies to any other category of spaces that contains all inclusions of a subcomplex of a CW-complex and in which \propref{prop:RelCellCompSubset} (that a compact subset of a relative cell complex intersects the interiors of only finitely many cells) holds.
+This note can be read as applying to any of the standard complete and cocomplete categories (i.e., a category that contains both a limit and a colimit for every small diagram in the category) of topological spaces, e.g., \begin{itemize} \item the category of all topological spaces, \item the category of compactly generated spaces (see, e.g., \cite{Boardman-Vogt}*{Appendix}), \item the category of compactly generated weak Hausdorff spaces (see, e.g., \cite{Strickland}, or \cite{Fritsch-Piccinini}*{Appendix}), or \item the category of compactly generated Hausdorff spaces (see, e.g., \cite{Steenrod}). \end{itemize} It also applies to any other category of spaces that contains all inclusions of a subcomplex of a CW-complex and in which \propref{prop:RelCellCompSubset} (that a compact subset of a relative cell complex intersects the interiors of only finitely many cells) holds.
 The main theorem (on the existence of the model category structure) is \thmref{thm:main}.

 \begin{defn} If there is a commutative diagram

 then we will say that the map $i$ is a \emph{retract} of the map $j$. \end{defn}

 We use the definition of model category from \cite{MCATL}*{Def.~7.1.3}; this differs from Quillen's original definition of a \emph{closed model category} (\cites{Q:HomAlg,Q:RHT}) in that we require the existence of \emph{all} colimits and limits (not just the finite ones), and we require that the two factorizations be functorial.